aritakahayashi-png/protected-set-theory/README.md

 \frac{\nabla p(t) \times U(t) \times C(t) \times S(t)}{V(t)}
 \]

+This expression represents a conceptual structural relationship rather than a predictive physical equation.

 This formulation is conceptual rather than strictly mathematical.
 Its purpose is to describe dynamic structural tendencies in pressure-driven social systems.